-You can make a big batch of this butternut squash and beef chili on Sunday and eat it for lunch all week.
-Just add some fresh cheese to the chili bowl and you’re all set!
+You can make a big batch of this butternut squash and beef chili on Sunday and eat it for lunch all week just for the health benefits!
+Make sure to add some fresh cheese to the chili bowl and you’re all set!

-If you are in a mood for lots of vegetables and meat, this beef chili is full of goodness and is incredibly easy to make!
+This beef chili is one of those dishes that gets a little better in the fridge every day.
+So if you are in a mood for lots of healthy vegetables and protein, this recipe is full of goodness and is incredibly easy to make!

-And if you are the type of person who likes to have a piece of bread with your beef chili, then go ahead and try this brie bread as well.
+And if you are the type of person who likes to have a piece of bread with your beef chili how about:

 - 1 lb ground beef

-- 1 15 oz can of beans (red kidney or black beans)
+- 15 oz. can of beans, (red kidney or black beans)

 - 2 cups beef broth

-- 1 tbsp chili powder chili will be moderately spicy
+- 1 tablespoon chili powder, (chili will be moderately spicy)

-Heat 1 tbsp olive oil in a large skillet and add ground beef.
+- Heat 1 tablespoon olive oil in a large skillet and add ground beef.
 Cook, breaking up the meat, for 5 minutes.
 Add butternut squash, bell pepper, garlic, beans and canned tomatoes.

 - Transfer the chili to serving bowls and garnish with shredded cheese and parsley.